wolny/pytorch-3dunet/README.md

 - `DiceLoss` (standard `DiceLoss` defined as `1 - DiceCoefficient` used for binary semantic segmentation; when more than 2 classes are present in the ground truth, it computes the `DiceLoss` per channel and averages the values)
 - `BCEDiceLoss` (Linear combination of BCE and Dice losses, i.e. `alpha * BCE + beta * Dice`, `alpha, beta` can be specified in the `loss` section of the config)
 - `CrossEntropyLoss` (one can specify class weights via the `weight: [w_1, ..., w_k]` in the `loss` section of the config)
-- `PixelWiseCrossEntropyLoss` (one can specify per-pixel weights in order to give more gradient to the important/under-represented regions in the ground truth; `weight` dataset has to be provided in the H5 files for training and validatin)
+- `PixelWiseCrossEntropyLoss` (one can specify per-pixel weights in order to give more gradient to the important/under-represented regions in the ground truth; `weight` dataset has to be provided in the H5 files for training and validation; see sample config in [train_config.yml](resources/3DUnet_confocal_boundary_weighted/train_config.yml)
 - `WeightedCrossEntropyLoss` (see 'Weighted cross-entropy (WCE)' in the below paper for a detailed explanation)
 - `GeneralizedDiceLoss` (see 'Generalized Dice Loss (GDL)' in the below paper for a detailed explanation) Note: use this loss function only if the labels in the training dataset are very imbalanced e.g. one class having at least 3 orders of magnitude more voxels than the others.
-Otherwise use standard `DiceLoss`.
+Otherwise, use standard `DiceLoss`.

 For a detailed explanation of some of the supported loss functions see:
 [Generalised Dice overlap as a deep learning loss function for highly unbalanced segmentations](https://arxiv.org/pdf/1707.03237.pdf).

 ### Regression
 - `MSELoss` (mean squared error loss)
-- `L1Loss` (mean absolute errro loss)
+- `L1Loss` (mean absolute error loss)
 - `SmoothL1Loss` (less sensitive to outliers than MSELoss)
 - `WeightedSmoothL1Loss` (extension of the `SmoothL1Loss` which allows to weight the voxel values above/below a given threshold differently)